L2L Network: Leadership Development Resources (2012–2017)

 Large-scale changes occurred in 2004, when the Conference was reorganized under the Governance Model designed by Les Stahlke (for more details, see Canadian Conference of Mennonite Brethren churches fonds description).
 At this time, six focus areas were presented to Mennonite Brethren constituents – faith and life, healthy churches, reaching out, leadership development, communication, and financial services.
 The reorganization of the Conference and its staff involved the dissolution of all boards and committees and the formation of departments that corresponded to these foci.
 The boards were given until January 2005 to bring closure to their projects, at which time their duties were relocated within the new departments.
 Cam Rowland, originally the director of the Board of Discipleship Ministries, became the director of Church Healthy and Communication, and Ewald Unruh, previously the director of the Board of Evangelism, became the director of Evangelism Canada (see Reaching Out series) and Leadership Development.

 In 2008, a new department, known as "ReGenerate 21-01," took over the administration of Reaching Out, Church Health, and Leadership Development.
 Cam Rowland remained director of Communication, while Ewald Unruh became director of ReGenerate 21-01.
 This department was renamed in 2010, becoming the department of Church Ministries.
 In 2012, Church Ministries was divided into two departments: Church Planting and Leadership Development/Church Health.
 Ron Toews became director of Leadership Development in 2012, working together with Church Health administrator, Dave Jackson.
 In 2013, this department was renamed "Resourcing Churches Developing Leaders," a name which was replaced with "L2L" (an acronym left intentionally ambiguous, meaning: Learners to Leaders or Leaders to Learners) shortly after in 2014.
-The L2L network continues to provide leadership development and church health resources to churches.
+The L2L network aimed to provide leadership development and church health resources to churches.

 All programs related to church health and leadership development have been placed in this series, regardless of their start date.
 See below for a list of programs and key leaders.